black77dragon/DragonShield/DragonShield/docs/Parsing_documents/Credit-Suisse_Parser_Mapping.md

 # Credit-Suisse Statement Parser: Data Mapping

-This document outlines the mapping logic for parsing the Zürcher Kantonalbank (Credit-Suisse) position statement (`.xlsx` format) and importing its data into the Dragon Shield database schema (v4.4).
+This document outlines the mapping logic for parsing the Credit-Suisse position statement (`.xlsx` format) and importing its data into the Dragon Shield database schema (v4.25).

 ## 1. Statement-Level Data